 One of the current and past program year's goals was to explore a contract with an existing neighborhood development organization such as a NeighborWorks affiliate or possibly organizing a local prototype to assist with setting up formal neighborhood associations and assisting with community organizing.
 In 2010, the City established an agreement with Neighborhood Housing Services of Southeast Wisconsin, which expanded their NeighborWorks charter from Kenosha and Racine to Oshkosh, now called NeighborWorks Badgerland.
 January 1, 2011 saw the start of that collaboration with the establishment of a steering committee.
-By the end of the 2012 program year, the steering committee hired a full time staff person, found office space, began their first two housing rehabilitation projects, worked with two established neighborhood associations and assisted three additional neighborhoods with starting associations, implemented a Good NEIGHBOR Grant Program that assisted 36 property owners with grants for exterior improvements, assisted 179 first time homebuyers with their eHome program and assisted with multiple neighborhood events/projects.
+By the end of the 2012 program year, the steering committee hired a full time staff person, found office space, worked with two established neighborhood associations and assisted three additional neighborhoods with starting associations, implemented a Good NEIGHBOR Grant Program for exterior improvements, offered first time homebuyers assistance through their eHome program and assisted with multiple neighborhood events/projects.
+During the 2013 Program Year, NeighborWorks rehabbed a single family home and sold it to a first time homebuyer; assisted 13 property owners with Good Neighbor Grants of which 4 were funded with CDBG, assisted 10 first time homebuyers with their eHome program, assisted with multiple neighborhood events/projects, and started the rehabilitation of a duplex.

-Oshkosh continued the success of its public service programming with seven (7) programs funded through the Public Service Consortium and support of the Fair Housing Council.
+Oshkosh continued the success of its public service programming with 6 programs funded through the Public Service Consortium and support of the Fair Housing Council.

-During Program Year 2012, the City of Oshkosh performed eight instances of condemnation and removal of blighted properties.
+During Program Year 2013, the City of Oshkosh performed five instances of condemnation and removal of blighted properties.